scimusmn/arduino-base/README.md

   valid Arduino pins, A0-A5  See "Outgoing serial data" section below for more info

   The examples above demonstrate sending string data in a highly verbose way, for easier readability.
-  However, the data that the Arduino is actually storing and acting upon is much shorter.
+  However, the data that the Arduino is actually acting is much simpler.
   For example, to turn on digital pin 2, the minimun string data that needs to be sent out is:

       {:2:1:0:0}